lord-Ace/Js-practice/quizguru/README.md

 ## challenges Faced
 - Overall it was a kinda smooth process but the only major headache was trying to make sure the options button loaded and didn'tbhave multiple event listeners and crash the entire app
-- Another problem faced was trying to make sure the JSON file parsed properly and was adsignee to the right set of variables
+- Another problem faced was trying to make sure the JSON file parsed properly and was assigned to the right set of variables

 ## Resources
 - **CSS Gradient Generator:**